 Hemp oil, like CBD, appears to be beneficial when it comes to reducing inflammation of the skin.
 This can help reduce skin irritation and make skin appear healthier.

-Even more interestingly, a 2011 study found that the introduction of omega-3s to the body can help reduce overall inflammation – not just of the skins, but of various organs.
-This is particularly important, because the reduction of inflammation has been tied to a variety health benefits, including a reduction of heart disease, cancer and even depression.
-At least one study chalked this up to the fact that hemp oil contains polyphenols, a product which may have a role in protecting the brain from inflammation.
+Even more interestingly, a 2011 study found that the introduction of omega-3s to the body can help reduce overall inflammation.
+It’s not just of the skins, but of various organs.
+This is particularly important because the reduction of inflammation has been tied to a variety health benefits.
+It includes a reduction of heart disease, cancer and even depression.
+At least one study chalked this up to the fact that hemp oil contains polyphenols.
+This is a product which may have a role in protecting the brain from inflammation.
 However, the study which made this connection was done in rats – more human study is needed in order to be better able to accept this conclusion from a scientific perspective.

 Regarded by some as the most definitive benefit of hemp oil, hemp oil is an emollient.
 This means that it can sooth the skin and leave it feeling softer and healthier, particularly when it comes to addressing dry skin.

 Furthermore, hemp seed oil comes in a variety of types.
-It can be combined with other moisturizing agents and whatever it is combined with can then work together, resulting in an even stronger product and healthier skin.
+It can be combined with other moisturizing agents and whatever it is combined with can then work together.
+This results in an even stronger product and healthier skin.

 It appears that hemp oil can be used as an antibacterial agent, as numerous studies have found that hemp oil is capable of killing bacteria on the skin and stopping it from growing.
 Some articles have even suggested that hemp oil is capable of addressing numerous skin disorders, including acne, rosacea, psoriasis, lichen planus and even skin cancer.
 However, more study is needed in order to make these claims more conclusively.
-While the reasons for this are not fully understood, it is likely because of hemp oil’s composition, which includes omega-3s, omega-6s and gamma linolenic acid, all of which have been shown to help address skin disorders and increase skin health.
+While the reasons for this are not fully understood, it is likely because of hemp oil’s composition.
+It includes omega-3s, omega-6s and gamma linolenic acid.
+All of which have been shown to help address skin disorders and increase skin health.

 Additionally, a 2017 study found that hemp oil slows the growth of various bacteria, including staphylococcus aureus.
 This means that not only can hemp potentially improve skin disorders, but it may even be able to slow the growth of bacteria which can cause other, more serious infections.
-An earlier 2014 review backed up these findings, noting that hemp seed oil can strengthen the skin and help prevent infections.
+An earlier 2014 review backed up these findings.
+It note that hemp seed oil can strengthen the skin and help prevent infections.